 Interest rate risk arises from changes in interest rates that could affect future profitability or the fair value of financial instruments.
 Interest rate risk at the Bank is managed and contained and the Bank has no significant long term or complex interest rate positions or products.
 The Bank seeks to minimise the negative impact on net interest income of adverse movement in interest rates.
-The Bank has assessed IRRBB in accordance with SOP 2018.
+The Bank has assessed Interest Rate Risk in the Banking Book (IRRBB) in accordance with SOP July 2021.